-At NUAST we believe that examination success allows our students to make the very most of their lives and student achievement is at the very heart of everything we do.
+At NUAST, we believe that examination success allows our students to make the very most of their lives and student achievement is at the heart of everything we do.
+With a combined figure of 53%, NUAST is amongst the highest performing schools in the City.